drummondlab/drummondlab.github.io/blog/_posts/2017-03-09-about-adaptive-phase-separation.md

 ### Dive in!

-This [paper][1] was five years from initial discovery (by Alexandra Rojek, an undergraduate summer researcher) to publication.
+This [paper][1] was five years from initial discovery to publication.
 There's a lot in there (though the reviewers wanted oh so much more!).
 For experts, our results are full of surprises.
 First author [Josh] has blogged about some of the [biophysical aspects].

 And there's much more to do.
 How, exactly, does Pab1's phase separation help the cell?
 We share some ideas in the paper.
 How, exactly, does Pab1 sense temperature and pH?
 Watch this space as the story continues to, well, come together.